lcouper/CocciGenomics/Scripts/README.md

 ### Assess population structure

 Conducted using STRUCTURE v 2.3.4
-Downloaded version for MacOS without front end [here](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html):
+Downloaded versions without front end [here](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html):
-On local computer, created directory 'structure_run' to store package and data files.
+Can run this on local computer or cluster (for multiple reps).

-To run structure analysis (must be in 'structure_run' directory.
+On local computer: created directory 'structure_run' to store package and data files.
+To run structure analysis, must be in 'structure_run' directory.
 ```
 chmod +x structure  # May be necessary to run first if getting permission denied errors
 cd ~/Dropbox/CurrentProjects/SPORE/structure_run
 ./structure -m mainparams2 -K 2 -o output
 ```
-Note the parameters listed in mainparams, and the format of the tester2.str are very specific.
+Note the parameters listed in mainparams, and the format of the tester.str are very specific.
 Copy/follow the versions attached here when running this analysis for real.

 Note that I did provide population identifiers, based on population structure observed in the PCA, BUT I did not use this popinfo to inform the clustering in STRUCTURE (i.e. the clustering was unsupervised)